godaddy-wordpress/woocommerce-extra-product-sorting-options/readme.txt

 You can add the option to sort items by sale status - there's a sorting option to show "On Sale" items first in the shop catalog.
 Please note that only simple products can be sorted by sale status, and variable products will display mixed with non-sale products.

+= Remove Sorting Options =
+You can remove the core sorting options as well!
+If all sorting options have been removed, the sorting dropdown will become hidden on shop pages.

-= Looking to remove sorting options? =
+= Translations =
-We have a compatible plugin that will let you remove core WooCommerce sorting options, such as the default sorting method.
-You can check out the [WooCommerce Remove Product Sorting](http://www.skyverge.com/product/woocommerce-remove-product-sorting/) plugin page for more details.
+**The plugin text domain is**: `woocommerce-extra-product-sorting-options`

 = More Details =
- - See the [product page](http://www.skyverge.com/product/woocommerce-extra-product-sorting-options/) for full details.
  - View more of SkyVerge's [free WooCommerce extensions](http://profiles.wordpress.org/skyverge/)
  - View all [SkyVerge WooCommerce extensions](http://www.skyverge.com/shop/)
  - View the FAQ for some tips.

 == Installation ==

-1. Be sure you're running WooCommerce 3.0.9+ and WordPress 4.4+ in your shop.
+1. Be sure you're running WooCommerce 3.5+ and WordPress 4.4+ in your shop.
 2. Upload the entire `woocommerce-extra-product-sorting-options` folder to the `/wp-content/plugins/` directory, or upload the .zip file with the plugin under **Plugins &gt; Add New &gt; Upload**
 3. Activate the plugin through the **Plugins** menu in WordPress
 4. Go to **WooCommerce &gt; Settings &gt; Products &gt; Display**.
 The new settings are added after "Default Product Sorting".
 If you enable more sorting options, you can set these as new defaults as well.